BartMassey/basic-literacy/README.markdown

 - Mark a thing as "Writable" to inherit all characteristics from Basic Literacy.
 Add an if-statement to read it's contents unless it's empty.

-		The Poet's Notebook is writable scenery on the desk.
-The description is "A notebook to transform thoughts and tears into words.  [if read text of the Poet's Notebook is not empty] [read text][end if]".
-Understand "notebook" as the Poet's Notebook.
-Understand "write [text] on [Poet's Notebook]" as writing it on.
+		The whiteboard is writable scenery in the OLAB.
+The description is "A regulation-issue whiteboard with a metal tray.[if read text of the whiteboard is not empty] [the contents of the whiteboard][end if]".
+The read text is "SCRIBBLE ON ME".
+Understand "board" as the whiteboard.
+Understand "scribble [text] on [whiteboard]" as writing it on.

-- A "marker" is a Thing used to write on your new Writable Thing.
-Make a new thing and inherit from the Marker.
+- A writing tool is used to write on the writable Thing.
+Make a new kind of writing tool.

-		The pen is a marker on the desk.
-The description is "A regular pen.
-Many stories have been written with this old friend."
+		A marker is a kind of writing tool.

 - An erasing tool object is used to erase the contents written on your writable Thing.

 		An erasing tool called an eraser is on the desk.
-The description is "An eraser.
-Use this to erase your Poetry, but don't be too harsh on yourself, self judgement may hurt your self esteem."

 - Test the extension with the following commands: